-I’ll admit, as I drove across the river this morning, taking note of a temperature of -18 degrees, I was a little weary of heading up on the mountain myself.
+I’ll admit, as I drove across the river this morning, taking note of a temperature of -18 degrees, I was a little wary of heading up on the mountain myself.
 While I knew the temps were downright frigid, I also knew that the sunshine was beyond abundant, which really can go a long way in Colorado.
-Seeking out the early morning rays, I headed straight for the Sunshine Peak area, appropriately named if you ask me.
+Seeking out the early morning rays, I headed straight for the appropriately named Sunshine Peak area.

 The colder temperatures also mean that the great snow conditions will hold up throughout the day.
-While the soft and amazing corduroy the first skiers and riders enjoy won’t exactly be there all day, it will give way to smooth slopes without push piles and will be able to maintain a nice, grippy texture.
+While the fresh corduroy won’t be there all day, it will give way to smooth slopes without push piles and will maintain a nice, grippy texture.
 Even if you’re not the first one on the slopes, you should be able to enjoy some great turns all day long.

 And speaking of soft and amazing corduroy, it was just that this morning.
 The cold, grippy texture paired with the softer ripples in the corduroy made for some trustworthy turns while riding switch most of the morning.

 Spectacular views were also a highlight this Wednesday morning, allowing for stunning 360 degree views from the summit.
-To the south, you could see the winds howling around the Flattops, and to the north, you could see the calmer skiers surrounding Hahn’s Peak.
+To the south, you could see the winds howling around the Flat Tops.
+And to the north, you could see the calmer skiers surrounding Hahn’s Peak.
 One of the things that drew me to Colorado in the first place were the incredible skies.
-Not only are they filled with sunshine over 300 days a year, but they are also big, open and vast, allowing you to see for miles and miles and miles.
+Not only are they filled with sunshine over 300 days a year, but they are also big, open and vast, allowing you to see for miles and miles.
 Today was one of those days (like most) that reminded me of why I came to Steamboat and never left.

 With sparkling blue skies and really nice snow conditions, the only thing about today is dealing with the colder temperatures.
 Steamboat has some great warm-up options on the mountain, so make sure to visit Four Points Lodge, Rendezvous Lodge or Thunderhead Lodge if you’re starting to feel the February chill.